canaanmckenzie/weblog/README.md

 # weblog, styling, and build system

-I keep this mainly for internal notes, maybe I'll publish it eventually
+I keep this mainly for notes, maybe I'll publish it eventually.